KosinskiLab/AlphaPulldown/manuals/AlphaPulldown_manual.md

     ```

 2. Create the Conda environment as described in [Create Anaconda environment](#1-create-anaconda-environment)
-3. Add AlphaPulldown package and its submodules to the Conda environment
+3. Install AlphaPulldown package and add its submodules to the Conda environment (does not work if you want to update the dependencies)

     ```
     source activate AlphaPulldown
     cd AlphaPulldown
+    pip install alphapulldown
-    pip install .
+    pip install -e . --no-deps
-    pip install -e alphapulldown/ColabFold --no-deps
+    pip install -e ColabFold --no-deps
     pip install -e alphafold --no-deps
     ```